lingui/js-lingui/docs/tutorials/react.rst

    </p>

 The :component:`Plural` is gone and replaced with :component:`Trans` again!
-Purpose of :component:`Plural` is to generate proper syntax in message.
+The purpose of :component:`Plural` is to generate proper syntax in message.

 Our translator will work with this message::